-18.4 Jury Duty Leave
+18.12 Jury Duty Leave

-An employee serving on jury duty shall be excused from his/her regular shift in order to fulfill such service.
-If an employee assigned to 24-hour shifts is released from jury duty by 1700 hours on a day he/she would normally be scheduled to work, he/she shall contact his/her immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs he/she may direct the employee to return to duty.
+An employee serving on jury duty shall be excused from their regular shift in order to fulfill such service.
+If an employee assigned to 24-hour shifts is released from jury duty by 1700 hours on a day they would normally be scheduled to work, they shall contact their immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs they may direct the employee to return to duty.
 An employee assigned to 24-hour shifts shall be released from duty by no later than 2000 hours when scheduled for jury duty the following day.

-If an employee assigned to a 40-hour/week schedule is released from jury duty by 1500 hours on a day he/she would normally be scheduled to work, he/she shall make reasonable effort to contact his/her immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs he/she may direct the employee to return to duty.
+If an employee assigned to a 40-hour/week schedule is released from jury duty by 1500 hours on a day they would normally be scheduled to work, they shall make reasonable effort to contact their immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs they may direct the employee to return to duty.
 An employee assigned to a 40-hour/week schedule shall be released from duty by no later than 1700 hours when scheduled for jury duty the following day.

-An employee serving on jury duty shall continue to receive his/her regular salary.
+An employee serving on jury duty shall continue to receive their regular salary.
 For any day the employee is paid by the City while on jury duty, the employee shall reimburse the City any funds, except parking and mileage allowance, received because of that day's jury duty.

-18.5 Family & Medical Leave
+18.13 Family & Medical Leave